jbertman-hc/phoenix-azure/README.md

 - If you encounter CORS issues, this is because the Azure API might have CORS restrictions
 - If patient data doesn't load, check the network tab in your browser's developer tools
 - If the client server fails to start, ensure port 8080 is not in use by another application
+- If validation fails with a 400 error, ensure your request uses Content-Type: application/json

 ## Future Enhancements
 - Authentication and authorization
 - Additional FHIR resource types (Observation, Condition, etc.)
 - Enhanced search capabilities for FHIR resources
 - Improved error handling and user feedback
+- Extended validation profiles for additional FHIR resources